 All causes of Bell’s palsy are not known.
 It may occur when a virus, such as the common cold, makes your facial nerve swell.
 The swollen nerve presses against the bone around it.
 This pressure can stop the nerve from working correctly.

 You may be more likely to get Bell’s palsy if you are between 15 and 60 years of age or have one of the following:

 Bell’s palsy affects about 1 in every 5,000 people.
-Once you have had Bell’s palsy, you have a slight chance of getting it again.
+Once you have had Bell’s palsy, you have a slightly higher chance of getting it again.